secondlife-3p/bugsplat-crashpad/README.md

 ### How It Works

 - The scripts will automatically download the appropriate symbol-upload utility for your platform from BugSplat
-- Windows: Uses symbol-upload-windows.exe for uploading .pdb files
+- Windows: Uses symbol-upload-windows.exe for uploading `**/*.pdb` files
-- macOS: Uses symbol-upload-macos for uploading .dSYM files
+- macOS: Uses symbol-upload-macos for uploading `**/*.dSYM` files
-- Linux: Uses symbol-upload-linux for uploading debug symbols
+- Linux: Uses symbol-upload-linux for uploading `**/*.debug` files

 ### Notes on Symbol Uploads

 - The symbol upload feature uses the values defined in `main.h` for database, application name, and version
-- Symbol files are platform-specific (.pdb for Windows, .dSYM for macOS, and the executable for Linux)
+- Symbol files are platform-specific (.pdb for Windows, .dSYM for macOS, and .debug for Linux)
 - Upload will be skipped if credentials are not provided
 - Credentials are never stored in your source code